BenDempsey/About-Me/README.md

 I run a small IT business that provides repair and troubleshooting services for home users.
 Although it's not widely advertised yet, it's been a great way to apply my skills practically.

 Career Goals
 I'm seeking opportunities in IT that involve technical problem-solving while leveraging my strengths in customer service and administration.
-If you're looking for someone with a mix of technical expertise and people skills, feel free to reach out!
+If you're looking for someone with a mix of technical expertise and people skills, feel free to reach out on the email below!

 Happy coding! 🚀
 Cheers,
-Ben
+Ben Dempsey
+ben@bensbestbytes.com